OpenSees/OpenSeesDocumentation/source/developer/build.rst

    #.
 The above assumes OpenSees and mumps are located in the same folder.
    #.
 This last copy is needed as the OpenSeesPy.dll module at present actually needs to load from a file named **opensees.pyd**.
 To import this module in a python script you can do one of 2 things:

-   1. If you have used pip3 to install openseespy, you can replace the opensees.pyd file in the site_package location with the opensees.pyd above.
+   1. If you have used pip to install openseespy, you can replace the opensees.pyd file in the site_package location with the opensees.pyd above.
 To find the location of this module, use the following:

       .. code::